EmilHoejrup/EEG_classification_thesis/README.md

-# EEG classification with transformers
+# EEG data encoding for classification with deep learning models

 A GitHub repository for the thesis **"EEG data encoding for classification with deep learning models"** submitted at the IT University of Copenhagen.
 The thesis investigates several different approaches to harnessing the power of transformer models for EEG classification.